The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Likelihood

 The first term in Equation~\eqref{eq:Poisson_log_like_final} represents the number count likelihood coming from X-ray information, and the second term is the expected total number of detected objects, which depends on the selection function.
 In contrast, the latter two terms describe the information we obtain from our follow-up observables: optical richness and tangential shear.

-In the following subsections, we expand on the terms in the likelihood: first, we show how our mixture model allows us to distinguish the clusters from the contamination, e.g., AGN, and background fluctuations, in the sample.
-We then examine the X-ray likelihood term, the joint X-ray/optical cluster total number of predicted clusters, the weak lensing mass calibration, and the richness mass calibration.
+In the following subsections, we expand on the terms in the likelihood: first, we show how our mixture model allows us to distinguish the clusters from the contamination, for instance, AGNs and background fluctuations, in the sample.
+We then examine the X-ray likelihood term, the joint X-ray/optical cluster total number of predicted clusters, the WL mass calibration, and the richness mass calibration.
 The integrals are computed to obtain the likelihood value for a set of parameters in a range where the integrands differ from zero.
 Specifically, redshift from 0 to 0.9, mass from $5 \times 10^{12} M_\odot$ to $5 \times 10^{15} M_\odot$, richness from 1 to 600, and count rate from $10^{-3}$~cts/s to 100~cts/s.

-\subsection{Mixture Method for the Contamination Modeling}
+\subsection{Mixture method for the contamination modeling}

 Statistical studies previously performed with limited samples of clusters often had a negligible fraction of contaminants.
 They did not require extensive modeling as the fraction of expected contaminants was sub-dominant compared to the Poisson noise \citep{Planck2016, Garrel2022}.
 The effects of contamination become relevant only when the contamination fraction exceeds the Poisson noise of the data.
 It has recently become a routine to include the contamination modeling in cluster abundance studies \citep[see the implementation in the SPT-SZ sample][]{Bocquet2019}\footnote{In \citep{Bocquet2019}, the authors compute the corresponding likelihood only for a fraction of systems that are not optically confirmed.
 This is different than our implementation presented here}.
 As large cluster samples from wide-area surveys become available, contamination modeling becomes crucial in statistical cosmological studies with cluster abundances.